 Seeds should be included in a caique’s diet.
 Options include:

 - Pumpkin seeds

 - Sunflower seeds

 - Flax seeds

-Normal parrot seed found at stores can be provided.
-Parrots can grow addicted to certain seeds, especially sunflower seeds, so always offer them to your caique in moderation.
+Parrots can grow addicted to sunflower seeds, so offer them in moderation.

-Some items are toxic to parrots.
-Your caique should never eat:
+Some items are toxic to parrots, so your caique should never eat:

 - Sugar and sweeteners, such as xylitol

 - 1/4 cup of fruit and vegetables

 What you feed your caique throughout the day will depend on how much it eats of that first meal.
 If your caique eats all of it, feed it another meal 1-2 hours before bedtime.